 The Vermont Department of Tourism and Marketing appreciates the importance of cultivating the international tourism market.
 There are a variety of ways that VDTM targets international audiences, including having representation on the ground in key markets, hosting international media in Vermont, and meeting with domestic receptive tour operators.

 According to the U.S. Travel Association, international travelers spend approximately $4,200 per person when they the visit the U.S. and they stay an average of 18 nights.
 They are less likely to be visiting friends or relatives, which means they’re staying in paid accommodations.
 Because they are booking so far in advance, they are less likely to cancel their plans.
 Lastly, because they are staying for a much longer period of time than domestic travelers, international visitors are able to fill in mid-week periods.

 The Vermont Department of Tourism and Marketing is pleased to announce that after a four-year hiatus we have rejoined Discover New England (DNE).
 DNE is a regional destination marketing organization dedicated to promoting international visitation to (and within) the six member states of Rhode Island, Connecticut, Massachusetts, Maine, New Hampshire, and Vermont.
 We will be able to take advantage of DNE’s existing media and travel trade relationships and the tourism industry will have access to additional educational resources and the ability to attend the DNE Summit where they will be able to meet directly with tour operators.
 We encourage you to sign up for DNE’s industry newsletter to stay up to date on opportunities and events as they are scheduled.
 As international travel to the region re-starts, we are looking forward to making the most of this renewed partnership.

 Tour Operator Summits

-- RECEPTIVE TOUR OPERATOR SUMMIT EAST
+- RECEPTIVE TOUR OPERATOR SUMMIT EAST AND WEST

 - U.S. TRAVEL ASSOCIATION'S IPW